SpaceX launch vehicles: Falcon 5

 The Falcon 5 was a proposed two-stage-to-orbit partially reusable launch vehicle designed by SpaceX.

 The first stage of Falcon 5 was to be powered by five Merlin engines, and the upper stage by one Merlin engine, both burning RP-1 with a liquid oxygen oxidizer.
 Along with the Falcon 9, it would have been the world's only launch vehicle with its first stage designed for reuse.

 The Falcon 5 would have been the first American rocket since the Saturn V to have full engine-out capability, meaning that with the loss of one engine, it can still meet mission requirements by burning the other four engines longer to achieve the correct orbit.
 In comparison, the Space Shuttle only had partial engine-out capability, meaning that it was not able to achieve proper orbit by burning the remaining engines longer.

 In 2006, SpaceX stated that the Falcon 5 was a Falcon 9 with four engines removed.
 Since the launchers were being co-developed, work on the Falcon 9 was also applicable to the Falcon 5.

 Falcon 9 Air

 Falcon 9 Air would have been an air-launched multi-stage launch vehicle under development by SpaceX in 2011–2012.
 Falcon 9 Air was to be carried to launch position and launch altitude by a Stratolaunch Systems carrier aircraft, the world's largest aircraft by wingspan.
 Payload to low Earth orbit was projected to be 6100 kg.

 Propulsion for the rocket was planned to be provided by four Merlin 1D rocket engines, engines that were also to be used in the Falcon 9 v1.1 beginning in 2013, and also on the Falcon Heavy in 2014.
-First flight for the air-launched Falcon 9 Air rocket was notionally planned for 2016.
+Its first flight was notionally planned for 2016.